briandgomez/Study/Security+/Security Operations.md

 - IoT devices
     - Perform updates ASAP
-    - Segmentation from other devices on a network (limits access to attacker)
+    - Segment from other devices on a network (limits access to an attacker)

 # Securing Wireless and Mobile